OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Safari.md

 ### Installing Tampermonkey

-To get userscripts going with the desktop version of Tampermonkey, first you have to install it from [the source at tampermonkey.net][tampermonkey].
+To get userscripts going with the desktop version of Tampermonkey, first you have to install it from [Apple Safari Extensions][tampermonkeyApple].

 ![Screenshot of Tampermonkey page in tampermonkey.net][tampermonkeyTampermonkeySafariScreenshot1]

-From the Tampermonkey page in the website, click the green "Download" button.
-Once the extension is fully downloaded, open the Downloads folder and double-click the extension to install.
-Safari will prompt you to Trust or Cancel the installation.
-Note this step can **not** currently be done remotely via a VNC remote desktop session due to security restrictions in Safari.
-Installation must be done directly with the machines keyboard/mouse.
+From the webpage, click the text "Install".
+Upon completion a Tampermonkey icon should appear next to the address bar.

 ### Installing Userscripts